 Recipe for Rosemary Olive Bread

-- This recipe is one of my favorites of those we learned to make at school.
+- This rosemary bread recipe is one of my favorites of those we learned to make at school.
 Moist and savory, I could eat the whole loaf.

 - This bread goes through two rises.
 One for an hour and one for 45 minutes.
 One of the least complicated recipes I’ve tried so far.
 I’ve been making a Buttermilk Bread recipe, which I’ll write about soon.
 It has three long rises, that keeps you house bound for most of the day.
 The result if sublime, however.

 - I use both Kalamata and Castelvetrano olives for this recipe.
 Any combination of olives will work.
-The original recipe calls for Kalamata olives only.
+The original recipe calls for Kalamata olives only and the title in my culinary school binder reads Rosemary Kalamata Olive Bread Recipe.

 I hope you give this rosemary olive bread a try and if you do, please come back and give the recipe a star rating a leave a message about your experience with the recipe.